 - Academic performance: We will consider academic performance if multiple essays are equally strong

-- Please note: The winners must also send an admission letter/ proof of enrolment and a photo of themselves to collect the scholarship
+Once the winners are selected, they will be required to send a proof of enrolment document and a photo of themselves in order to collect the scholarship.